 Not just the website, it also includes database and network security.
 In simpler words, it will scan your website and remove the malware automatically.

-It’s not just Bluehost, hosting services like HostGator also provides Sitelock security as a premium addon.
+It’s not just Bluehost, hosting services like HostGator or HostPapa also provide Sitelock security as a premium addon.
 This is because the hosting providers have partnered up with Sitelock.
 As a result, the hosting companies will boost and will encourage you to purchase the tool.

-Before we make the final veridic on whether Sitelock security is worth purchasing, let’s see how it works first.
+Before we make the final verdict on whether Sitelock security is worth purchasing, let’s see how it works first.

 How Does Sitelock Security work?

 Before we go on to ‘whether Sitelock security is worth the price’, we will first see how it works.